Wanying-Wei/Hello-World/README.md

 # Hello-World
-this is a new repository created for learning how to use github
+this is a new repository created to learn about how to use github